lucuma13/heic2jpg/README.md

 ### 📊 Performance

-pillow-heif's C code releases the Python's GIL during HEIF decode and JPEG encode.
+pillow-heif releases the Python GIL during HEIF decode, and Pillow releases it during JPEG encode when writing to a file.
 The default `ThreadPoolExecutor` therefore gets full CPU parallelism with no per-worker process startup cost.
 That offers over 6x the speed of traditional ImageMagick workflows.

 Version          | Backend          | 100 files   |
 -----------------|------------------|------------:|